-'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down
+Millions brace for more layoffs, hunger and utility shutoffs as stimulus talks break down

 After saying he won’t pursue a package until after election, Trump demands Congress immediately pass bills

-Jessica Coffelt, 42, a mother of three in Houston who lost her job as a manager at a clothing wholesaler in March, said she had been hopeful in late July that Congress would come together to pass a new bill extending extra jobless aid.
+Debra Traniello, 68, a grandmother in New Hampshire who has been out of work as a part-time nanny since March, has been struggling to make her payments recently.
+But instead of celebrating the news of another stimulus check, as she had hoped, she spent Wednesday buying food, taking two items out of her bin so she could get the total under $13.

-“I would love to be able to have a stimulus check and supplemental unemployment insurance, but at this point I’ve readjusted my budget and spending to not count on that,” she said.
+“I have to decide between food and medication,” she said.
+Of Trump, she said, “I don’t think he realizes how tough things are for people.”

-Ninfa Rodriguez of Milwaukee lost her job of more than 18 years in March.
+Ninfa Rodriguez of Milwaukee lost the job she had for 18 years at a casino in March.
 Her boss told her “this will pass” and to expect a call back to work in June, she said.
 The call never came.

 “My world has been turned upside down.
 I’ll be 56 next month.
 I never thought I would be looking for a new job at this age,” Rodriguez said.